cezerin/docker-cezerin/README.md

 # What is Cezerin?
-Cezerin is an open-source e-commerce platform built with JavaScript only.
-[GitHub](https://github.com/cezerin/cezerin)
+[Cezerin](https://github.com/cezerin/cezerin) is an open-source e-commerce platform.

 # How to use this image